 My second summit of the day (Monument Peak was the first).
 Just up the road from the Monument Peak Trailhead is the trailhead to Garnet Peak.
 If you are looking for a longer hiking day, you could hike between them.

 The trailhead is denoted by a metal pole, then heads off across a lovely forest meadow.
 After a bit, you will intersect with the PCT.
 It is here that the climb will begin in earnest.

-The trail works its way up the east then north side of the peak, all they while your lungs remind you that you are not a sea-level.
+The trail works its way up the east and then north side of the peak, all the while your lungs remind you that you are not a sea level.

 Once at the summit, you are rewarded with a sweeping view of Anza-Borrego.

 On the way back I saw some 20 hikers making their way northward on the PCT for a day hike.
 We chatted for a bit and then went our separate ways.

 I am an avid peak bagger, sometimes backpacker, and former sea kayaker living in San Diego.
 In 2019, I became the third person to complete the San Diego 100 Peak Challenge.
 Not stopping with that accomplishment, I set my sights on the harder San Diego Sierra Club 100 Peak list, which I completed in 2021.
 In addition, I have conquered several Six-Pack of Peaks challenges (SoCal, San Diego, and Arizona-Winter).
 Beyond attempting the San Diego Sierra Club 100 Peak list a second time, I am looking forward to exploring new summits and new adventures across the southwest.